spatialos/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 # Cloud Endpoint

-This part covers the creation of an endpoint to forward analytics data to, which acts as the start of the analytics pipeline.
+This part covers the creation of an endpoint to send analytics events to, which acts as the start of the analytics pipeline.

 1. [Initiating, Verifying & Deploying the Analytics Endpoint](#1---initiating-verifying--deploying-the-analytics-endpoint)
 2. [How to Use the Endpoint](#2---how-to-use-the-endpoint)